ebaauw/homebridge-hue/README.md

   - IKEA FYRTUR and KADRILJ (2),
   - ubisys J1 shutter control (2);
   - Xiaomi Aqara curtain controller (2),
-- History support in Elgato's [Eve](https://www.elgato.com/en/eve/eve-app) app for smart plug power consumption (cf. Eve Energy) and Thermostats (cf. Eve Thermo);
+- History support in the [Eve](https://www.evehome.com/en/eve-app) app for smart plug power consumption (cf. Eve Energy) and Thermostats (cf. Eve Thermo);
 - HomeKit support for colour temperature on all _Color temperature lights_ and _Extended color lights_;
 - HomeKit support for groups on a Hue bridge or deCONZ gateway, including recalling Hue bridge `GroupScene` scenes and deCONZ gateway scenes, and turning off streaming for Hue bridge `Entertainment` groups;
 - HomeKit support for enabling/disabling sensors, schedules, and rules on a Hue bridge or deCONZ gateway;